putto11262002/bufreaderat/README.md

 ## bufreaderat

 Package bufreaderat implements buffered io.ReaderAt.
-It wraps io.ReaderAt, by creating a wrapper object that also implement io.Reader but provide buffering.
+It wraps io.ReaderAt, by creating a wrapper object that also implement io.ReaderAt but provide buffering.

 ## Installation